onap/vnfrqts-requirements/docs/Chapter7.rst

 -  As part of the push job, ONAP will provide two parameters in the environment of the push job JSON object:

-    -  ‘RequestId’ a unique Id to be used to identify the request,
+    -  â€˜RequestIdâ€™ a unique Id to be used to identify the request,
-    -  ‘CallbackUrl’, the URL to post response back.
+    -  â€˜CallbackUrlâ€™, the URL to post response back.

 -  If the CallbackUrl field is empty or missing in the push job, then the chef-client run need not post the results back via callback.